 Whether you’re a marketing firm looking to break into healthcare, or a practitioner looking to start an email marketing campaign, understanding HIPAA marketing compliance is absolutely essential to finding success in this increasingly digital age.

-The HIPAA Rules set specific regulatory standards that must be upheld during the marketing process.
-HIPAA marketing standards should form the backbone of any healthcare marketing effort.
+The HIPAA Rules set specific regulatory standards that must be upheld during the marketing in healthcare process.
+HIPAA compliant marketing standards should form the backbone of any healthcare marketing effort.

-The reason HIPAA marketing standards can be so sensitive is because of the safeguards that must be in place to keep protected health information (PHI) private and secure.
+The reason HIPAA compliant marketing standards can be so sensitive is because of the safeguards that must be in place to keep protected health information (PHI) private and secure.
 PHI is any demographic information that can be used to identify a patient.
 Common examples of PHI include: name, date of birth, address, phone number, insurance ID number, Social Security number, or full facial photographs, to name a few.

 Because of HIPAA Rules regarding the use and disclosure of PHI, healthcare marketing efforts must adhere to HIPAA marketing standards in order to ensure that no patients’ PHI is being used in your marketing efforts that could impact the integrity of the PHI in question.